commercetools/commercetools-paypal-plus-integration/docs/IntegrationGuide.md

       (set the field to `SET_PROVIDED_ADDRESS` value)

       - the **shipping address must be set** before user is redirected to the approval page.
-      If this is a default payment type - `patch` endpoint should be used after payment is create, but before buyer is redirected to the approval page.
+      If this is a default payment type - `patch` endpoint should be used after payment is created, but before buyer is redirected to the approval page.

       - unfortunately, this property is neither documented on the API nor implemented by SDK.
 Respective issues created: